Haverelyonme/haverelyonme/README.md

 # **about me**

-Hello, my name is _RU:_ **Степан**, I am currently 15 years old and I am just starting to develop in IT.
+Hello, my name is _RU:_ Степан, I am currently 15 years old and I am just starting to develop in IT.
 I really like the topic of information security.
 **Hello, nice to see you here!**

 🥲 let's start with the fact that